janlucaklees/1brc-mojo/README.md

-# 1️⃣🐝🏎️ The One Billion Row Challenge with Bun
+# 1️⃣🐝🏎️ The One Billion Row Challenge with Mojo

 ## About the Challenge

 The One Billion Row Challenge (1BRC) is a fun exploration of how far modern Java can be pushed for aggregating one billion rows from a text file.

-Later the community created a dedicated @1brc organization to pay more attention to the implementations in other languages.
-This repository contains and accepts Bun based implementations.
+Later the community created a dedicated [@1brc](https://github.com/1brc) organization to pay more attention to the implementations in other languages.
+This repository contains, but does not accept, Mojo based implementations.
+I did this challenge in Mojo to test the language, but found it underdeveloped.
+Feel free to fork this repo and host the challenge for others to join.

-Grab all your (virtual) threads, reach out to SIMD, optimize your GC, or pull any other trick, and create the fastest implementation for solving this task!
+~~Grab all your (virtual) threads, reach out to SIMD, optimize your GC, or pull any other trick, and create the fastest implementation for solving this task!~~ For this language the challenge is to get it to work at all.

 <img src="1brc.png" alt="1BRC" style="display: block; margin-left: auto; margin-right: auto; margin-bottom:1em; width: 50%;">